ktaylor63/southeast/site/content/chattahoochee-forest/homepage.md

 The hatchery produces about one million rainbow trout each year.
 These fish are stocked into tailwaters, streams and lakes of Northern Georgia in cooperation with the Georgia Department of Natural Resources, Corps of Engineers, Tennessee Valley Authority, and the U.S. Forest Service.

 [Learn more about how the U.S. Fish and Wildlife Service propagates fish.](https://fws.gov/southeast/our-services/fish-production)

+{{< figure class="photo-center" src="/images/pages/chattahoochee-forest-nfh-jamey-mull-with-brook-trout.jpg" alt="A male biologist in uniform kneels next to a raceway holding a large green and orange trout." caption="Animal Caretaker Jamey Mull with large brook trout.
+Photo by Crystal Thomas, USFWS." >}}

 ## Station goals